hoch1009/udand/#t1-p3-investigate_a_dataset/Investigate_a_Dataset.md

 ```

-### Is a high number of foreign born persons per state associated with a high number of guns (and vice versa)?
+### Does the number of foreign born persons per state affect the number of guns?

 ```python